 Raw produce doesn’t always maximize nutrient absorption as you may have believed.
 For example, cooking produce like tomatoes and carrots is actually the ideal way to coax more antioxidants like lycopene and beta carotene from cell walls that were binding those nutrients in.
 Mushrooms, asparagus, and spinach also release more nutrients to enhance food value when cooked.
 Yet, the cooking process matters in how to utilize the power of those nutrients.
 Forget boiling and concentrate on steaming or sauteing produce.

-You can also maximize nutrient absorption from raw food like garlic and onions by dicing or crushing instead of just chopping or slicing to release the alliinase, which has plenty of organosulfur compounds for helping many health conditions.
+You can also improve your odds for maintaining more nutrients from raw food like garlic and onions by dicing or crushing instead of just chopping or slicing to release the alliinase, which has plenty of organosulfur compounds for helping many health conditions.

 A trick that I use for garlic is using the back of a butcher knife to press down on the clove.
 This helps the peel shrug off and makes it easier to dice.
 You can even use a jar bottom or a cup to press down and crush the garlic.
 Either form releases the peel.